-Day 1 Alexander the Great Airport- Skopje – Kamnik winery (D) (20 km)
+Day 1 Skopje International Airport- Skopje – Kamnik winery (D) (20 km)

 Day 2 Skopje - Shato Sopot Winery - Skopje (B, L, D) (80 km)

 Breakfast.
-After the breakfast we start walking tour from the centuries old Kale – Skopje fortress.
+After breakfast, we start a walking tour from the centuries-old Kale – Skopje fortress.
 We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions and old forgotten crafts as well.
-After that we go to the Museum of Macedonian struggle, with possibilities to visit the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
-We walk across the Stone Bridge, the land mark of the city, and stop in front of the biggest monument and fountain of Alexander the Great.
+After that, we go to the Museum of Macedonian struggle, with possibilities to visit the Archaeological Museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
+We walk across the Stone Bridge, the landmark of the city, and stop in front of the biggest monument and fountain of Alexander the Great.
 The next stop will be the memorial house of Mother Teresa.
 She was born in Skopje in 1910.

 Day 3 Skopje - Kratovo - Demir Kapija - Popova Kula winery (B, L, D) (240 km)